Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-As indicated in `Output` plot, the advanced clamping performs better, whereas the simple clamping can no longer track the reference.
-Interestingly, the simple clamping can be even worse than having no anti-windup in this example. _However_, this can be observed only if the proportional gain of $K_\text{p}$ is very small ($= 0.0001 \times 2\pi \times 10$ in this case).
+As indicated in the `Output` plot, the advanced clamping method performs well.
+Conversely, the simple clamping method fails to track the reference entirely and performs even worse than having no anti-windup in this edge-case scenario.

-Significant differences in the advanced clamping only appear when the system saturates **AND** signs are different from error vs control output, which is uncommon since the difference in signs usually moves out immediately.
-In this example, the `Error` suddenly becomes positive at 5 seconds, while the `preSat` remains negative due to low P gain.
-This brakes the equal sign condition (i.e., `Error` does not have the same sign as the `preSat`) and unclamps the integrator.
-Because setting a significantly low P gain is generally undesirable, this suggests that the additional effort to implement the advanced clamping is probably not worth for the typical motor control systems.
+Significant differences in the advanced clamping only appear when the system is saturated **and** the `Error` and `preSat` signals have opposite signs.
+In this example, `Error` suddenly becomes positive at 5 seconds.
+However, because we set $K_\text{p}$ to an artificially low value, the immediate proportional response ($K_\text{p} \times \mathrm{Error}$) is too weak to overcome the integrator's output.
+As a result, `preSat` remains negative.
+This breaks the equal sign condition (i.e., `Error` does not have the same sign as the `preSat`), which causes the advanced clamping logic to unclamp the integrator, allowing the system to recover.

+While very significant improvements in performance are observed in the waveforms above through the use of advanced clamping, this result was obtained by setting an exceptionally low $K_\text{p}$ gain.
+In systems with standard proportional gains, a change in the error's direction likely produces an instantaneous proportional response large enough to eliminate the drawbacks of simple clamping.

+Example system where advanced clamping may be important are current regulators for electric machines that have very low inductance $L$ relative to resistance $R$.
+The typical control tuning for motors involves selecting $K_\text{p}$ and $K_\text{i}$ to cancel the plant's $RL$ pole, resulting in the relationship $K_\text{p} = \tfrac{L}{R}K_\text{i}$.
+Machines that are likely to exhibit exceedingly low inductances typically have coreless, slotless, or PCB stators and are being increasingly developed in ultra-lightweight applications, such as electric aircraft.

 ### Back-tracking